But that’s not what he finds when he looks outside.

 “And we think they took out the drinking fountains.
 Either that, or we couldn’t find one,” John said.

 “Dad, did you know they show commercials before the previews now?”
 Adam asked.
 “Some are the same as the ones we see on TV.”

 “I’m not surprised,” I said.
 “On the news recently, I heard that people aren’t going out to see movies in a theater because it’s gotten so expensive.
-They wait until what they want to see comes out on Netflix or Vudu or one of those services now.
+Now people wait until what they want to see comes out on Netflix or Vudu or one of those services.
 That way, the whole family can watch for one low price or even free if they have a subscription.
-You can watch for more than one day, pause it if the phone rings or if someone needs to go to the bathroom, microwave popcorn for less than a dollar for what you’d have to pay five dollars for in the theater, have snacks and sodas to drink, and so on.”
+You can watch for more than one day, pause it if the phone rings or if someone needs to go to the bathroom, have microwave popcorn for less than a dollar for what you’d have to pay five dollars for in the theater, have snacks and sodas to drink, and so on.”